-Director of Education & Community Services

-Ceredigion County Council

-Department of Education & Community Service

-Canolfan Rheidol, Rhodfa Padarn.
-Llanbadarn Fawr Aberystwyth SY23 3UE xii) What are Clusters of Schools?
+Director of Education & Community Services Ceredigion County Council Department of Education & Community Service Canolfan Rheidol Rhodfa Padarn Llanbadarn Fawr Aberystwyth SY23 3UE Tel: 01970 617911 www.ceredigion.gov.uk/

-Website: www.ceredigion.gov.uk

-Schools in Pembrokeshire work on a 'Cluster of Schools' basis and there is close cooperation between them.
+Schools in Pembrokeshire work on a 'Cluster of Schools' basis and there is close co-operation between them.
 The aim of the Cluster of Schools model is to strengthen links between schools in a way that ensures progression, continuity and support for pupils as they move through the different stages of their education.
 Children normally transfer to the link school within the Cluster of Schools.
 Some primary schools 'feed' more than one secondary school because their catchment areas overlap.